styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to make styleguidist server publicly accessible?

+Warning: this setup is not recommended for security reasons, it should only be enabled on dev environments.

 In order to make styleguidist server publicly accessible, add the following to the styleguide.config.js file:

 ```javascript